swiftlang/swift-evolution/proposals/0513-commandline-executablepath.md

 around, but neither can developers who implement their own version of this property.
 The documentation therefore warns developers of the possibility.

-This property is explicitly unavailable in Embedded Swift and WASI: if in the future we can reliably get a value for this property in Embedded Swift or on WASI, we ought to be able to lift these constraints.
+On platforms where this property cannot be implemented (generally because the underlying operating system does not provide an interface for querying the executable path), the value of this property is always `nil`.

-[^linuxRealpath]: On some platforms (namely Linux) the API itself consists of resolving a symlink, and we _do_ resolve that symlink out of necessity.
+[^linuxRealpath]: On some platforms (namely Linux) the API itself consists of _reading_ a symlink, which we do out of necessity.

 ## Source compatibility